open-resources/dash_curriculum/tutorial/part1/chapter4.md

 ![gif4-3](./ch4_files/gif-chap4-3.gif)

 ## Exercises
+(1) Create an app with a RadioItems component that has three different color names in its `options` property: red, orange, and green.
+Create a `Markdown` component, assigning 'Text' to its `children` and align the text in the center using the `style` property.

-(1) Create a callback that, based on a color name (e.g. red) selected in a `RadioItems` component, updates the `style` property of a `Markdown` component to change the color of its text.
+Then, create a callback that uses the color value selected to update the `color` key within the `style` property of a `Markdown` component.
+The goal is to change the color of the markdown's 'Text', based on the Radio Item chosen.
+Make sure to import the packages `Output` and `Input` from the dash library at the beginning of your code when adding callbacks to your apps.
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold